AL-Imran0/AL-Imran0/README.md

 - 📫 How to reach me **alimran01770@gmail.com**

-- ⚡ Fun fact **Aspiring AI expert by day, badminton champion and creative art enthusiast by night-always ready to debug code and hit a birdie!**
+- ⚡ Fun fact **Aspiring AI expert day by day, badminton champion and creative art enthusiast by night-always ready to debug code and hit a birdie!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">